JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 that an idea i had, simply on the whim of inventing a notation, RDM, must with all certainty actually be a method of representing word models.
-That world models and understanding not olybcan be but must be represented through fractal matrices.
+That world models and understanding not only can but must be represented through fractal matrices.
 There is a bit of an underlying reason as to why it occured to me this way which i will get to later.